 LITTLE RED RIDING HOOD

-A summary of one of the most famous short stories in the world, Little red riding hood.
+A summary of one of the most famous short stories in the world, Little Red Riding Hood.
 Next, the original short story.

 SUMMARY OF LITTLE RED RIDING HOOD

-– Where are you going, little red riding hood?
+– Where are you going, Little Red Riding Hood?

 – To my granny´s house, to give her these cakes.

 Later, after eating them, the wolf fell asleep beside the river.
-Suddenly, a woodcutter saw him and took the little girl and her granny out of the wolf´s stomach and saved their lifes.
+Suddenly, a woodcutter saw him and took the little girl and her granny out of the wolf´s stomach and saved their lives.

 LITTLE RED RIDING HOOD, ORIGINAL SHORT STORY, BROTHERS GRIMM (1812)

 One day her mother said to her: ‘Come, Little Red Riding Hood, here is a piece of cake and a bottle of wine; take them to your grandmother, she is ill and weak, and they will do her good.
-Set out before it gets hot, and when you are going, walk nicely and quietly and do not run off the path, or you may fall and break the bottle, and then your grandmother will get nothing; and when you go into her room, don’t forget to say, “Good morning”, and don’t peep into every corner before you do it.’
+Set out before it gets hot, and as you go, walk nicely and quietly and do not run off the path, or you may fall and break the bottle, and then your grandmother will get nothing; and when you go into her room, don’t forget to say, “Good morning”, and don’t peep into every corner before you do it.’

-The grandmother lived out in the wood, half a league from the village, and just as Little Red Riding Hood entered the wood, a wolf met her.
-Red Riding Hood did not know what a wicked creature he was, and was not at all afraid of him. “‘Good day, Little Red Riding Hood!” said he, – ‘Thank you kindly, wolf.’ -‘Whither away so early, Little Red Riding Hood?’ – ‘To my grandmother’s’ – ‘What have you got in your apron?’ – ‘Cake and wine; yesterday was baking-day, so poor sick grandmother is to have something good, to make her stronger’ – ‘Where does your grandmother live, Little Red Riding Hood?’ – ‘A good quarter of a league farther on in the wood; her house stands under the three large oak-trees, the nut-trees are just below; you surely must know it,’ replied Little Red Riding Hood.
+The grandmother lived in the wood, half a league from the village, but just as Little Red Riding Hood entered the wood, a wolf met her.
+Red Riding Hood didn’t know what a wicked creature he was, and was not at all afraid of him. “‘Good day, Little Red Riding Hood!” said he, – ‘Thank you kindly, wolf.’ -‘Whither away so early, Little Red Riding Hood?’ – ‘To my grandmother’s’ – ‘What have you got in your apron?’ – ‘Cake and wine; yesterday was baking-day, so poor sick grandmother is to have something good, to make her stronger’ – ‘Where does your grandmother live, Little Red Riding Hood?’ – ‘A good quarter of a league farther on in the wood; her house stands under the three large oak-trees, the nut-trees are just below; you surely must know it,’ replied Little Red Riding Hood.